Leigh Bodden

-Leigh Edmond Bodden (born September 24, 1981) is a former American football cornerback.
+Leigh Edmond Bodden (born September 24, 1981) is an American former professional football cornerback.
 He was originally signed by the Cleveland Browns as an undrafted free agent in 2003.
 He played college football at Duquesne.
-Bodden has also played for the Detroit Lions and the New England Patriots.
+Bodden also played for the Detroit Lions and the New England Patriots.

-Early years
+Early life

 Bodden was born in Hyattsville, Maryland.
 He attended Northwestern High School in Hyattsville.
 In 1998, his final season with the Wildcats, Bodden helped lead his school to a 10–2 record.

 College career

 The holder of nearly every Duquesne University interception record, Bodden picked off seven passes in his senior season, 2002, under head coach Greg Gattuso, including a school record-tying three interceptions versus Iona College.
 Duquesne's defense was ranked number one in all of NCAA Division I-AA in 2002 in total and scoring defense and second in pass and pass efficiency defense.
 He was the Atlantic 10 Conference long jump champion in 2002.

 In his final season with Duquesne, Bodden was an American Football Coaches Association (AFCA) Division I-AA All-American and the 2002 Metro Atlantic Athletic Conference Football League Defensive Player of the Year.
 He also was a consensus All-American as a junior.
-In total, he caught 28 interceptions during his time at Duquesne, second in the nation during that period.
+He had 28 interceptions during his time at Duquesne, second in the nation during that period.